MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/task-sequence-variables.md

 > [!NOTE]
 >
-> This variable only applies to OSD task sequence that deploys an OS.
-It doesn't work in stand-alone task sequences or in-place upgrade task sequences. <!-- 2839998 -->
+> This variable only applies to OSD task sequences that deploys an OS.
+It doesn't work with any task sequence that doesn't utilize the **Setup Windows and ConfigMgr** task, such as stand-alone task sequences or in-place upgrade task sequences. <!-- 2839998 -->

 ### <a name="TSDebugMode"></a> TSDebugMode